 Counseling and Psychological Services Center (CAPS Center)

-The mission of the Counseling and Psychological Services Center (CAPS Center) is to foster the holistic development of student wellness, mental health, resilience, and optimal success by offering clinical services, outreach and educational programming, and consultation services in a non-judgmental inclusive environment where all are welcome.
+The mission of the Counseling and Psychological Services Center (CAPS Center) is to foster the holistic development of student wellness, mental health, resilience, and optimal success by offering short-term clinical services, outreach and educational programming, and consultation services in a non-judgmental inclusive environment where all are welcome.

 Counselors are available to meet with students to explore a wide variety of issues.
 Common concerns addressed are stress, anxiety, depression, relationship issues, academic distress, or substance abuse/addiction issues.
 The counseling staff is committed to helping students find appropriate and effective ways of managing their areas of concern.